Spoiler Alert: This blog reveals details about the Game of Thrones show and books. Yes, in a blog about payroll. You’ve been forewarned.

 Martin is obviously expressing the importance of having your payroll well managed and “house in order” in the face of constant change.

-The story also demonstrates why using the right tools to get the job done is paramount to achieving one’s goals—whether that’s recruiting dragons to defeat a horde of White Walkers (Khaleesi is coming for you) or using a hassle-free payroll software to streamline operations.
+The story also demonstrates why using the right tools to get the job done is paramount to achieving one’s goals—whether that’s recruiting dragons to defeat a horde of White Walkers (Khaleesi is coming for you) or using a hassle-free small business payroll software to streamline operations.

 Job titles are important